Services Online

 Minimum Qualifications

-Must possess and maintain a valid Florida Driver's License by date of hire or promotion.
+Must possess and maintain a valid Florida Driver’s License.

 Preferences

-State certified or State registered with Orange County as a Master Electrician
+State certified or State registered with Orange County as a Master Electrician.

-Medium voltage electrical work experience
+Medium voltage electrical work experience.

-Familiar with and utilized the National Electrical Code (NEC) standards associated with motors and generators Experience in water, wastewater or industrial operations and processes
+Familiar with and utilized the National Electrical Code (NEC) standards associated with motors and generators.

-Familiarity with local Orange County electrical codes
+Familiarity with local Orange County electrical codes.